ying-teaching/python-book/docs/ch12_django/notes/advanced_django.md

 - define specific HTTP methods (GET, POST, etc.) instead of functional-style conditional branching.

 Please check [Class-based views document](https://docs.djangoproject.com/en/4.2/topics/class-based-views/) for more details.

+## Generic Display View

+Django provides two common generic views to display data:

+- `ListView`: shows a list of objects.
+- `DetailView`: shows attributes of an object.

+You can inherit from these generic views to display a list of objects or attributes of a specific object.

+If you follow the naming pattern, the code is very simple.

+You can customize the view by overriding attributes or methods of the views.

+### The `ListView` Class

+In Django, the `ListView` generic class view performs the following common functions:

+- setting the data model in `model` attribute.
+- retrieving a list of objects via `get_queryset()` method.
+- assigning the list of objects as the context object to an attribute specified by `context_object_name`.
+By default, the context object is the `object_list` attribute.
+- rendering the list with a templated specified by `template_name` attribute.

+### Template for `ListView`

+The default template name for a `ListView` is `<model_name>_list.html` where the `<model_name>` is the name of the object model.

+For `model=Question` attribute, the default template is `question_list.html`.
+Use `template_name` to specify a different template file.

+The template can use the default context object `object_list` if it is not overridden by the `context_object_name` in the list view class.

+### The `DetailView` Class

+Similar to the `ListView`, the `DetailView` generic class uses an instance of its `model`.

+By default the object uses the lowercase `<model_name>` as the context object.

+The default template is `<model_name>_detail.html`.

 ## Template